williamsbenjamin/nflsimulator_aoor/README.md

 This is the repository for the *Simulation-Based Decision Making in the NFL usingNFLSimulatoR* paper forthcoming in *Annals of Operations Research*.
+The code repository contains an R file: **aor.R** which contains the code to reproduce the figures in the manuscript.